luminescent/FSharpContinuousPropertyTesting/readme.md

 ### Talk Outlined

+Goal: wire up `paket` and `Fake` to do continuous testing and work through a few examples of property based testing with `FsCheck`.

+Get to know the audience: who has used F#?
+Paket?
+Fake?
+Property-based-testing?

+Set up the projects as explained above.

 Current situation in the industry: example based testing.

 Definiton of property testing: what is a property?
 How does that change our way of thinking when writing tests?
 Property is a relationship between the input and the output of a function.
 Why?
 Generate random input to cover a multitude of scenarios.
 Examples of properties: adding items to shopping carts, 0 as a neutral element for addition etc.